-- Authorizer Board which shall report directly to and be responsible to the state board, separate from the Department of Education, for carrying out its duties in accordance with this article.
+(a) There is hereby created the West Virginia Public Charter School Oversight and from the Department of Education, for carrying out its duties in accordance with this article.
 The mission of the West Virginia Public Charter School Oversight and Authorizer Board is to authorize high-quality public charter schools throughout the state that provide more options for students to attain a thorough and efficient education, particularly through schools designed to expand the opportunities for at-risk students.
 The Public Charter School Oversight and Authorizer Board and public charter schools authorized in accordance with this article are subject to the general supervision by the state board solely for the purposes of accountability for meeting the standards for student performance required of other public school students under section five, article two-e of this chapter.
-Consistent with the provisions of this article, the Public Charter School Oversight and Authorizer Board has statewide charting jurisdiction and authority and shall be an independent state agency.
-Except as otherwise authorized in this article, no other governmental agency or entity may assume any charter authorizing function or duty in any form. - (b) The Public Charter School Oversight and Authorizer Board shall consist of nine voting members, as follows: - (1) The Governor or his or her designee;
+Consistent with the provisions of this article, the Public Charter School Oversight and Authorizer Board has statewide chartering jurisdiction and authority and shall be an independent state agency.
+Except as otherwise authorized in this article, no other governmental agency or entity may assume any charter authorizing function or duty in any form.